 Rolling out Agile in a company needs companywide coaching and targeted training.

 From decision to success, coaching can enable a company to go through the key steps (audit, initiation, training, coaching, roll-out, follow-up).
 The coach(es) will setup KPIs (suitability, acceptability, team, project, integration of the method...) to drive the adoption-journey efficiently.

 With a coach or on its own, the company may be evaluating the necessity, suitability and drive to introduce Agility.
 It's a big move (but really worth it!) and an external perspective may help.

 Do I have a project management process?
 Is it giving me what is expected?

 Are the team satisfied when in a project?
 Is motivation helping the project?

-Are the projects we run: repetitive or innovative.
-Is Agility possible?
+Are the projects we run repetitive or innovative.
+Is Agile possible?

 If we had to introduce Agile in the company, where would it fit?

 What project would make a good pilot project?

 After some training, when you know more about Agile, some tools (single or multi-location, software or paper based) can be setup by SolidCreativity but this is not essential.